Chenchen2001/5724Proj1/README.md

 R   R   R   R   R   |- INCOME >50k
 ```

 For example,  `L   R   |- capital-gain <= 5095.5` stands for the left node of the root and the right node of the node above is decisioning whether `capital-gain` is smaller than or equals `5095.5`.
-For non-numeric feature, the node decision is based on `is` or `is not`.
+For non-numeric features, the node decision is based on `is` or `is not`.

 At Last, we print the prediction result of evaluation on Evaluation SET.
 Here's only part of the output.